 Since 2007 he has been serving as a reservist under the Bushveld Murder and Robbery Unit and is still a reservist to this day.
 Giving all his time, energy and compassion to the cause, the cause of saving lives, and this without any compensation.
 HPG has another winner in their team.
 Chris will do everything in his power and more to make sure that these crimes against humans and animals are fought every day, and eventually making the difference that will make all South African’s lives better.

 If we think people are formed by their experiences from childhood to adulthood, Antonie van Niekerk, and the life he has lived, definitively stands out.
-It makes you take a step back and assess your own life and experiences, and how that has impacted on you as person.
+Makes you take a step back and assess your own life and experiences, and how that has impacted on you as person.

-Antonie was born in Zambia during a time of conflict between neighboring countries where murder, rape and other horrific crimes were an everyday occurrence.Victims of these heinous crimes fled to Zambia for help.
-What he saw and experienced as a child during those times will forever be part of him.
+Antonie was born in Zambia during a time of conflict between neighbouring countries where murder, rape and other horrific crimes was an everyday occurrence, and victims of these heinous crimes fled to Zambia for help.
+What he saw and experienced as a child during those times, will forever be part of him.
 In 1964 the conditions in Zambia had deteriorated to such an extent that his parents decided to move to RSA to begin a new life, leaving everything they had and know behind.

 In 1979 Antonie’s life took on another direction.
 He was called up by the SADF and he made a promise to himself that he would do all he can to prevent RSA from becoming a North Rhodesia.
 He joined 41 Battalion (SWA) under Col. Delville Linford his Commander and mentor.
 Col. Linford shaped Antonie and taught him discipline, vision and durability, and to this day it is with pride that he talks about his years served and that he gave every bit of his life for RSA and SWA.

-He will always be remembered for his passion to serve his country and his community and to ensure safety for young and old, and to aspire and work toward a crime free RSA.
+Today Antonie is a successful business man, ascribing his success to begin part of his team and guided by his leaders in his earlier years, and when the opportunity came up to be part of the HPG team he did not think twice.
+His passion will always be to serve his country and his community and to ensure safety for young and old, and to aspire and work toward a crime free RSA.

 Please feel free to contact any member of the team for more information or any questions you may have about Heritage Protection Group.
-We are here to serve the Limpopo Province and communities within, and without your help our collective goal to serve and protect will be impossible.
+We are here to serve the communities of the Limpopo Province and without your support our collective goal to serve and protect will be impossible.